SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 ### Horizon
-On the second page of the create instance dialogues, you can choose to create a volume of any size you want (though you better make it large enough to accommodate the needs of the used image) and you can also choose that the disk should be destroyed upon the destruction of the VM as it would if you had used a flavor with a disk.
+On the second page of the create instance dialogues, you can choose to create a new volume, chose any size you want (though you better make it large enough to accommodate the needs of the used image) and you can also choose that the disk should be destroyed upon the destruction of the VM as it would if you had used a flavor with a disk.
 This second page